-Civilian Injury & Disability Due to Cluster Bombs
+Civilian Injury and Disability Due to Cluster Bombs

 Cluster bombs have been used in attempts to increase the effectiveness of air dropped munitions.
 The bombs have been in use since before World War II and involve the combination of a number of smaller bombs held together by some breakable link.
 The bombs could be dropped together and then separate at the time they are dropped, or during the descent, so they separate and distance themselves from each other in the air and retain the capability to damage or destroy people and targets in an area.